readseek/.github/profile/README.md

 **Nice to meet you here**

-- 📚 This is an open source team for readseek projects.
+- 📚 This is the opensource playground for @Readseek.
-- 👩‍💻 We Built all the intesting readable things we think.
+- 👩‍💻 We Build all the intesting things we think.
 - 🎯 Our goal is to explore fun ways to read and make everyone love reading and enjoying life!

 **Social Links**